feitreim/ferro-kittens/README.md

 and the missing library surface the four kernels demanded while they were still asking for it, mapped to issues, with the part no issue covered called out separately.

+## Design notes

+Source carries what a *caller* needs — what a thing does, the contract it owes, and an example of calling it.
+The measurement a decision rests on lives in `docs/`: `docs/library/` one file per module, `docs/kernels/` one per kernel.
+A one-line conclusion stays behind wherever the number changes what a caller would write, so `softmax.rs` says `CHUNK = 16` and that 32 is 4.4× slower, while `docs/kernels/softmax.md` has the ladder that came off, the `exp2` ablation beside it, and why a control taken under one bottleneck expires when the bottleneck moves.

+The library's own examples are doctests rather than prose, which is the point:
+`cargo test --doc` compiles all 74 of them against the real signatures, so an example that drifts fails a gate instead of misleading a reader.